 If you want to avoid a poor weld that causes damage, then you should store the filler materials for the weld in a clean and dry place where the temperature is controlled; the materials should be kept here till the time they are needed for welding.

 In addition to the above, you should cover wire coils and spools that are placed on the wire feeder for a long time with a plastic bag to secure them; you can also remove them from the feeder and keep them in the original packaging.
-Protection against contaminants is ensured by an enclosed wire feeder.
-By storing and handling the filler material in this way, you will be able to prevent damage that can cause a poor weld and ultimately rework.
+An enclosed wire feeder ensures protection against contaminants.
+By storing and handling the filler material in this way, you will be able to prevent damage that can cause a poor weld and, ultimately, rework.

 5. Choosing the Wrong Electrode and Wires

-Regardless of which welding method you use, it is critical for you to choose the right or suitable electrode and wires.
+Regardless of your welding method, you must choose the suitable electrode and wires.
 This is because different electrodes are designed for different applications.
 Choosing the wrong electrode for an application or an electrode that isn’t designed for it can lead to a lot of problems in the welding process.
 The solution?
 Use an electrode that is designed for your specific application.

 6. Choosing the Wrong Size Gun